WJOX-FM: WAFM and WAPI-FM

-WAFM changed its call sign in 1958 to WAPI-FM to match the call letters of WAPI 1070.
+WAFM changed its call sign in 1958 to WAPI-FM to match the call letters of WAPI AM; the television station (which had been renamed WABT in the interim) concurrently became WAPI-TV.
 All three broadcast properties were owned by Advance Publications, the parent company of The Birmingham News.
-Through the 1950s and 60s, WAPI and WAPI-FM largely simulcast their programming.
+Through the 1950s and 1960s, WAPI and WAPI-FM largely simulcast their programming.
 In 1963, WAPI-FM moved to its current dial position at 94.5 MHz.
 In the early 1970s, WAPI-FM separated from the simulcast.
 It had a format it called "Solid Gold", an early version of adult contemporary.
-In 1978, the station flipped to easy listening music, calling itself "Beautiful 94."
+In 1978, the station flipped to easy listening music, calling itself "Beautiful 94".
 It was later branded as "FM 94 WAPI, A Pleasure To Be Around".
-It played quarter hour sweeps of soft, instrumental music, putting it in competition with 96.5 WQEZ (now WMJJ).
+It played quarter hour sweeps of soft, instrumental music, putting it in competition with WQEZ.

 Advance Publications owned Birmingham's popular daily newspaper, as well as highly-rated TV, AM and FM stations, at a time when the Federal Communications Commission (FCC) was discouraging such concentration of media outlets under common ownership.
 FCC rules enacted in the late 1970s forced Advance Publications to sell its TV and radio properties in Birmingham.
-In 1980, WAFM-TV was sold to Times-Mirror Broadcasting, while the radio stations were sold to Dittman Broadcasting, owners of WABB and WABB-FM in Mobile.
+In 1980, WAPI-TV was sold to Times-Mirror Broadcasting and renamed WVTM-TV, while the radio stations were sold to Dittman Broadcasting, owners of WABB and WABB-FM in Mobile.

-Album Rock and Top 40
+Album rock and Top 40

 In August 1981, 94.5 switched its format.
 It became Birmingham's second album oriented rock (AOR) station with the new name "95 Rock".
 Popular artists on 95 Rock included The Rolling Stones, Bruce Springsteen, Fleetwood Mac, The Eagles, Tom Petty and The Who.

 During the mid-1980s, the Top 40 format, which had disappeared from radio dials in some cities, was regaining popularity.
-Birmingham had one FM Top 40 station, 106.9 WKXX (now WBPT).
+Birmingham had one FM Top 40 station, WKXX.
 In 1984, the album rock format was dropped in favor of Top 40.
 WAPI-FM first called itself "95 FM".
 By the end of the year, WAPI-FM was re-launched as "I-95", calling itself "Birmingham's Hit Rock".
 Within a year, I-95 had replaced WKXX as the dominant Top 40 station in Birmingham.
 The most notable DJs on I-95 were Mark Thompson and Brian Phelps, who first teamed at I-95 before moving to KLOS in Los Angeles in 1987.
 The pair became one of LA's most popular morning radio shows for two decades.